AfDB approves $2m grant to fight COVID-19 in Africa – The Sun Nigeria

-As solutions are south to fight coronavirus worldwide, the Board of Directors of the African Development Bank has approved $2 million in emergency assistance for the World Health Organization (WHO) to reinforce its capacity to help African countries contain and mitigate the impacts of the pestilence.
+As part of solutions to fight coronavirus worldwide, the Board of Directors of the African Development Bank has approved $2 million in emergency assistance for the World Health Organisation (WHO) to reinforce its capacity to help African countries contain and mitigate the impacts of the pestilence.

 Specifically, the WHO Africa region will use the funds to bolster the capacity of 41 African countries on infection prevention, testing and case management.
 WHO Africa will also boost surveillance systems, procure and distribute laboratory test kits and reagents, and support coordination mechanisms at national and regional levels.